avntrr/relational_database/README.md

-# CREATE A RELATIONAL DATABASE FOR A CARBEKAS.COM
+# A SIMPLE ERD FOR USED CAR SITE

 This is a relational database creation project for the website 'CarBekas.com', a used car buying and selling platform in Indonesia.